pmalacho-mit/subrepo-dependency-management/README.md

 #### Within a devcontainer (***RECOMMENDED***)

-Use a [devcontainer](https://containers.dev/) with a `.devcontainer/devcontainer.json` file that includes [git-subrepo as a feature](https://github.com/pmalacho-mit/devcontainer-features/tree/main/src/git-subrepo)
+Use a [devcontainer](https://containers.dev/) with a `.devcontainer/devcontainer.json` file that includes [git-subrepo as a feature](https://github.com/pmalacho-mit/devcontainer-features/tree/main/src/git-subrepo).

+If you haven't worked with devcontainers before, checkout this [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

 ##### Initializing a repository with `git subrepo` devcontainer support